 - The Transaction Record Analysis Center (TRAC) was created in 2014 as a result of a settlement agreement amendment between the Arizona Attorney General and Western Union.
 TRAC now operates a centralized searchable database of subpoenaed money transfer transaction data from several global money services businesses.
 The transaction data reflect person-to-person money transfers (no commercial transactions) of at least \$500, primarily sent from or paid in U.S. Southwest border states and Mexico.
 According to TRAC, the subset of transactions that TRAC collects is the most likely to involve criminal activity.
 The TRAC data system is accessible to TRAC analysts and law enforcement users, who can view and analyze data across multiple money transmitters to help identify suspicious or illegal activity.
 Banks do not have access to the data. - In 2020, the five largest banks in the Netherlands established Transaction Monitoring Netherlands (TMNL), which collects and analyzes encrypted transaction data from the participating banks.
 TMNL can issue multibank alerts when its analysts detect an unusual transaction or series of transfers indicative of money laundering or other crimes.
 The program currently focuses on participating banks' corporate customers.
-The Financial Intelligence Unit- Netherlands and other relevant government agencies are also involved in the initiative.
+The Financial Intelligence Unit-Netherlands and other relevant government agencies are also involved in the initiative.

-Source: GAO analysis of TRAC, TMNL, and Association of Certified Anti-Money Laundering Specialists publications. | GAO-22-104792 However, stakeholders and Treasury and federal banking regulator staff also noted potential limitations of a KYC utility:

-- Limited ability to address transparency issues.
-Bank representatives largely agreed that a KYC utility would not solve key due diligence challenges around transparency-that is, their inability to verify what happens to funds once they are transferred to countries that lack sufficient financial regulatory systems or AML and countering the financing of terrorism (CFT) regimes.
-Treasury and NCUA staff also said banks would still want to conduct their own due diligence on customers who were in a KYC utility to reduce the bank's reputational risk. - Cost.
-Some bank representatives and Treasury, FDIC, and OCC staff said creating and maintaining a utility would be costly.
-Treasury staff added that any time or resource savings a utility produced likely would not compensate for the fact that money transmitters and nonprofits are generally unprofitable for banks. - Privacy and data security concerns.
-Some nonprofit representatives and federal banking regulator staff noted potential challenges around privacy and protection of information-including personally identifiable information-in a KYC utility.
-For instance, FDIC staff said federal and state privacy laws may require disclosing to consumers the collection or sharing of their information, and compliance with U.S. or foreign privacy laws may lessen the utility's effectiveness. - Potential exclusivity.
+Source: GAO analysis of TRAC, TMNL, and Association of Certified Anti-Money Laundering Specialists publications. | GAO-22-104792 challenges around privacy and protection of information-including personally identifiable information-in a KYC utility.
+For instance, FDIC staff said federal and state privacy laws may require disclosing to consumers the collection or sharing of their information, and compliance with U.S. or foreign privacy laws may lessen the utility's effectiveness.

+Potential exclusivity.
 Two nonprofit representatives said a KYC utility could result in a list of organizations approved for bank accounts, putting at a disadvantage nonprofits that choose not to participate, such as smaller organizations or those concerned about privacy.

-Stakeholders and federal banking regulator staff also discussed operational considerations that would affect the viability of a KYC utility:58 customer documents can largely be accomplished through existing technology tools.
-These representatives said that with regard to money transmitters, a utility that monitors and analyzes transactionlevel information would offer the most value (see sidebar for examples of such utilities).
+Stakeholders and federal banking regulator staff also discussed operational considerations that would affect the viability of a KYC utility:58

+• Type and amount of content.
+Stakeholders stated that decisions on content would be crucial to the success of a KYC utility.
+As noted earlier, bank representatives we spoke with cited human capital, which is necessary for risk analysis, as the most resource-intensive component of their due diligence programs.
+By contrast, collection of customer documents can largely be accomplished through existing technology tools.
+These representatives said that with regard to money transmitters, a utility that monitors and analyzes transaction-level information would offer the most value (see sidebar for examples of such utilities).
 Bank and money transmitter representatives generally told us a transaction-monitoring and analysis utility would provide visibility into transaction-level risks, such as customer attempts at structuring (breaking up transactions to evade BSA reporting and recordkeeping requirements).